Disease

 2. 2

-Improve air circulation around the plant, adding a small fan on low speed if the space tends to be still and humid.
+Improve air circulation around the compact rosette by thinning out any leaves pressed directly against each other, and add a small fan on low speed nearby if the room tends to stay still and humid.

 3. 3